Skip to main content

 Delegated MOA

 The Delegated MOA is intended for preparation, review, and execution by the College Research Offices.
 The Associate Deans for Research have been delegated permission to sign this document on behalf of the institution.
 This delegation extends only to the utilization of the document without modification.
-Any deviation to this procedure or the standard agreement voids both the College’s signature authority and the reduced F&A rate and must be reviewed and approved, as normal, through the Office of Sponsored Programs and Regulatory Compliance Services.
+Any deviation from this procedure or the standard agreement voids both the College’s signature authority and the reduced F&A rate and must be reviewed and approved, as normal, through the Office of Sponsored Programs and Regulatory Compliance Services.
 The Delegated MOA is intended ONLY for the initial attraction of a corporate industrial sponsor.
 It is not intended and may not be used for the continual, incidental support of an investigator’s program of scholarship or research.
 As such, the Delegated MOA may be used only:

 • Once per P.I.-sponsor relationship regardless of the scope of work.